The Rogue River is rich with history, beauty, and drama.

 Tumbling from the Cascade Mountains near Crater Lake in southern Oregon, the Rogue winds through the dramatic rocky gorges of the Siskiyou National Forest.
 It was one of the original eight rivers protected as a National Wild and Scenic River by Congress in 1968 (the Klamath River was added in 1981).
 A river paradise, the canyon is accessible only on foot or by boat.

-Trips are available in May and September thru early November.
-In the Fall, we have the option of staying in one of the beautiful lodges hidden deep in the Rogue Canyon.
+Trips are available in September thru early November.
+In the Fall, we have the option of staying in one of the beautiful lodges hidden deep in the Rogue Canyon

-We have extra dry bags and rain suits, just let me know if you would like one.
+We have extra dry bags and rain suits, just let us know if you would like one.
 Guides are appreciative of any gratuity that you might extend to them.
-Typical gratuities average 15% of base trip cost.
-Do not bring waders, hip boots, firearms, electronics, cell phones, fireworks or expensive jewelry.
+Typical gratuities average 20% of the base trip cost.
+Do not bring waders, hip boots, firearms, fireworks, or expensive jewelry.